vrtmrz/obsidian-livesync/docs/settings.md

 #### Batch database update

 Setting key: batchSave
-Reducing the frequency with which on-disk changes are reflected into the DB
+Reduces the frequency with which on-disk changes are pushed to the DB.

 #### Minimum delay for batch database updating

 Setting key: batchSaveMinimumDelay
-Seconds.
-Saving to the local database will be delayed until this value after we stop typing or saving.
+Saving to the local database will be delayed until this many seconds after we stop typing or saving.

 #### Maximum delay for batch database updating